How to Become a Psychologist in North Dakota

 After you’ve graduated from the doctoral program you chose, and you’ve gained the required amount of supervised experience, you should be prepared for even more testing.
 The state laws and regulations require you to complete 2 separate tests in order to obtain your psychology license.
 This includes the Examination for Professional Practice in Psychology (EPPP), the industry standard, as well as the oral examination administered by the North Dakota State Board of Psychologist Examiners.
 While the EPPP covers the academic side of psychology such as behaviors, diagnosis, intervention, etc. the oral examination covers North Dakota specific laws as well as ethics.

-Psychologist Career Outlook In North Dakota
+Psychology Career Outlook in North Dakota

-Research Additional Psychology Professional Licenses Granted by North Dakota:
+Additional Psychology Resources for North Dakota:

 - North Dakota Counselor Licensing